openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : OPTIONAL.
 Defined in [@!RFC6749].
 The Wallet MAY allow Verifiers to request presentation of Verifiable Credentials by utilizing a pre-defined scope value.
 See (#request_scope) for more details.

 `response_mode`:
 : OPTIONAL.
 Defined in [@!OAuth.Responses].
 This parameter is used (through the new Response Mode `direct_post`) to ask the Wallet to send the response to the Verifier via an HTTPS connection (see (#response_mode_post) for more details).
 It is also used to request signing and encrypting (see (#jarm) for more details).
 If the parameter is not present, the default value is `fragment`.

+The Verifier MAY send an Authorization Request using either of these 3 options:
+1. Passing as URL with encoded parameters
+2. Passing a request object as value
+3. Passing a request object by reference
+As defined in the JWT-Secured Authorization Request (JAR) [@RFC9101].

-The following is a non-normative example of an Authorization Request:
+The following is a non-normative example of Authorization Request with URL encoded parameters:
 ```
 GET /authorize?
   response_type=vp_token